Last updated: May 29, 2026

 Phone scripts you can use

-These scripts keep the call short and clear.
+These short scripts help keep the call clear.
 Change the words to fit your situation.

 |---|---|